-- (a) Local license.
-Prior to the establishment of a bed and breakfast, the operator shall obtain a license from the Winnebago County Health Department and maintain such license for the life of the use or until the department no longer requires such license. - (b) State license.
-Prior to the establishment of a bed and breakfast, the operator shall obtain a license from the state as may be required by state law and maintain such license for the life of the use or until the state no longer requires such license.
-134 - (c) Type of dwelling.
-A bed and breakfast shall only occur within a single-family dwelling. - (d) Number of allowable guest rooms.
-No more than 6 guest rooms shall be offered. - (e) Residency requirement.
-The operator of a bed and breakfast shall reside within the single-family dwelling during the time period when rooms are offered. - (f) Exterior character of the dwelling unit.
-The exterior appearance of the building shall not be altered from its single-family appearance. - (g) Food preparation.
-No food preparation or cooking shall be allowed in guest rooms. - (h) Meals.
+(a) Local license.
+Prior to the establishment of a bed and breakfast, the operator shall obtain a license from the Winnebago County Health Department and maintain such license for the life of the use or until the department no longer requires such license.

+(b) State license.
+Prior to the establishment of a bed and breakfast, the operator shall obtain a license from the state as may be required by state law and maintain such license for the life of the use or until the state no longer requires such license.136

+(c) Type of dwelling.
+A bed and breakfast shall only occur within a single-family dwelling.

+(d) Number of allowable guest rooms.
+No more than 6 guest rooms shall be offered.

+(e) Residency requirement.
+The operator of a bed and breakfast shall reside within the single-family dwelling during the time period when rooms are offered.

+(f) Exterior character of the dwelling unit.
+The exterior appearance of the building shall not be altered from its single-family appearance.

+(g) Food preparation.
+No food preparation or cooking shall be allowed in guest rooms.

+- (h) Meals.
 Meals shall only be offered to overnight guests. - (i) Maximum stay.
-The maximum stay for any occupants shall be 14 consecutive days. - (j) Record of guests.
+The maximum stay for any occupants shall be 14 consecutive days.

+(j) Record of guests.
 The operator shall keep a listing showing the names of all guests.
 This list shall be kept on file for a period of one year.
-Such list shall be available for inspection by county officials at any time upon request. - (k) Bed and breakfast located in an A-1 District.
-A bed and breakfast located in an A-1 District must qualify under s.
-91.01(1) stats.
+Such list shall be available for inspection by county officials at any time upon request.

-134Commentary: See subch.
+136Commentary: See subch.
 VII of ch.
 254, Wis.
 Stats., and ch.
 HFS 197, Wis.
 Admin.
 Code